Jonevs/Jonevs/README.md

 <details>
-<summary> <h2>Hello! 🙋‍♂️👇</h2></summary>
+<summary> <h2>Hello! 🙋‍♂️👇</h2> <h5>(click for details)</h5> </summary>

 ---
-I'm Jonathan Evan, a computer science graduate and currenly working as a programmer with 2 years of professional experience in web development.
+I'm Jonathan Evan, a computer science graduate and currenly working as a programmer with 3 years of professional experience in web development.
 I have a passion for continuous growth in this field. 📈
 <br><br>Feel free to reach me! 🙂

 ---